Azerbaijani Traditional Clothing - Bridging Tradition and Modernity

 In contrast to women's attire, male traditional costumes exhibited a remarkable uniformity across various regions of Azerbaijan.
 A man's clothing served as a clear indicator of his social class.
 The primary materials utilized in Azerbaijani men's traditional dress included silk, cashmere, and satin fabrics.

-The Chukha is an Azerbaijan traditional clothing for men, which is a long, buttonless robe made from high-quality materials such as silk, wool, or cotton.
+The Chukha is an traditional Azerbaijan clothing for men, which is a long, buttonless robe made from high-quality materials such as silk, wool, or cotton.
 It is characterized by its loose-fitting design and is often adorned with intricate embroidery, particularly along the seams and cuffs.
 The Jelek is a sleeveless vest, usually worn over the Chukha.
 It is often adorned with intricate patterns, embroidery, and sometimes mirrors, adding to the overall visual appeal.

 The Papaq, a traditional hat, varies in style depending on the region.
 It can be conical or cylindrical and is often made from felt or fabric.
 The design may include decorative elements or symbols specific to the wearer's cultural background.
 All men in Azerbaijan never took off the hats or Papaq because, in most cases, going outside without hats was regarded as disgraceful.